Types of Senior Life Insurance Explained: Term vs Whole vs Final Expense

 Whole life is a cornerstone category when discussing the types of senior life insurance explained, because it’s built for long-term certainty—fixed premiums, guaranteed death benefit, and lifetime coverage.

-• You want predictable premiums for budgeting
+• want stable premiums

-• Builds cash value (useful for some planning scenarios)
+• Builds cash value

-• Higher premiums than term
+• Higher premiums than term life

 Whole life rate chart (Typical ranges, 2026 estimates)